-• Lines and the Coordinate Plane
+- · Lines and the Coordinate Plane

 - Slope-Intercept Form

-- Solving Systems of Equations by Substitution
+- · Solving Systems of Equations by Substitution

 - Solving Systems of Equations by Elimination

 - Fraction Basics

-- Fraction Addition and Subtraction
+- · Fraction Addition and Subtraction

 - Fraction Multiplication

-- Fraction Division
+- · Fraction Division

-- Decimal Addition and Subtraction

-- Multiplying Decimals and Percents
+- Decimal Addition and Subtraction - Multiplying Decimals and Percents

-- 1. Were there any topics that you had seen before, but you understand better as a result of working through it again? - 2.
-Were there any ideas that you had never seen before? - 3.
-Based on your experience, which of these ideas seems the most important to understand well? - 4.
+Were there any topics that you had seen before, but you understand better as a result of working through it again? working through it again:

+Based on your experience, which of these ideas seems the most important to understand well?

 Did any part of the presentation make you curious about math in a way that went beyond the material?
 Are there questions or ideas that you would like to explore?